nyoom-engineering/oxocarbon-vscode/README.md

 To generate the JSON file, run `make` in the root directory.
 To test the colorscheme, press `F5`

-Reference the [Theme Color Reference](https://code.visualstudio.com/api/references/theme-color#editor-widget-colors) & [Semantic Highlight Guide]*https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide) for highlight groups
+Reference the [Theme Color Reference](https://code.visualstudio.com/api/references/theme-color#editor-widget-colors) & [Semantic Highlight Guide](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide) for highlight groups.

 Additionally, add the following in your `keybindings.json` to use `cmd+shift+i` to inspect the highlight at cursor